wizelineacademy/ruby-on-rails-learning-path/README.md

     - Save data from the api to the db x
 - Normalize pokemon data
 - Add tests Rspec
-- Add Form to Add/Edit pokemons
+- Add Form to Add/Edit pokemons x
 - Add validations